-Through the comprehensive exploration of this study on Philippine political history, the influence of the Divide et Impera or political decentralization on the political discernment across the history of the Philippines will be unraveled, emphasized, and scrutinized.
+Through the comprehensive exploration of this study on Philippine political history, the influence of the Divide et Impera, or political decentralization, on the political discernment across the history of the Philippines will be unraveled, emphasized, and scrutinized.
 Moreover, this research will elucidate how this principle prevailed until the current political theatre of the Philippines.

 In this regard, this study will give awareness to society on how this principle might affect the current political context.
-Moreover, through the analysis made by this study, political entities and institutions will have a new approach on how to deal with this principle by learning its influence in the past.
+Moreover, through the analysis made by this study, political entities and institutions will have a new approach to how to deal with this principle by learning about its influence in the past.

 Example 4: Humanities-Related Research